On the Ubiquity of (Almost) Contact Structures in Hot MQCD at Intermediate Coupling

 AM is partly supported by a Core Research Grant number SER-1829-PHY from the Science and Engineering Research Board, Govt. of India.
-GY is supported by a Senior Research Fellowship (SRF) from the Council of Scientific and Industrial Research, Govt. of India.
-Some of the results were presented by one of us (AM) in a seminar at UC Santa Barbara this fall.
-We thank S. Sarkar for verifying some results of \ref{G2-M7x0} and \ref{AC3MS-M7-x0} as part of his Master's project.
+GY was partly supported by a Senior Research Fellowship (SRF) from the Council of Scientific and Industrial Research, Govt. of India.
+The authors declare that there is no conflict of interest or competing interest.